meligera/nakano-gallery/README.md

 TO-DO:

-- [ ] Distribute images in backend (Ichika, Nino, Miku, Yotsuba, Itsuki, All)
+- [x] Distribute images in backend (Ichika, Nino, Miku, Yotsuba, Itsuki, All)
 - [ ] Add slider to the images
 - [x] Button to download the current image
+- [ ] Add image preloading for smooth experience